 This corner store sells books, coffee, records, and more.
 Plus – it’s staffed by some of the most knowledgeable folks in town.
 Looking for a rare, mint condition comic book or searching for that specific record to add to your collection of Jamaican Dance Hall?
 Swing by Mutiny and browse their varied and extensive collections.

 Clyfford Still Museum

 While Denver Art Museum and the Museum of Contemporary Art certainly house revered collections, the Clyfford Still Museum is something else entirely.
 It showcases the extensive works of this introverted, renegade artist.
 Guests can view how Still’s life and style changed over time through this museum’s vast collection.

 This park is only about 30 minutes from downtown, and offers a mild-yet-challenging hike that is suitable for all ages and fitness levels.
 Catch spectacular views of Red Rocks amphitheater, snow-capped rockies, and the Denver skyline off in the distance.

 Great Eats, No Frills

 Home to one of the best green chiles in Denver.
-Their take on the famous dish will light you up!
-This sinus clearing, tongue numbing bowl of hot green goodness is the perfect winter delicacy and example of Colorado cuisine.
+Their take on the famous dish will delight your taste-buds!
+This sinus-clearing, tongue-numbing bowl of hot green goodness is the perfect winter delicacy and model of Colorado cuisine.

 Looking for a truly unique dining experience that’s more than ornate bites on satellite-sized white plates?
 Look no further than Buckhorn Exchange.
 It’s a national historic landmark and has been serving Denver residents since 1893.
 While locals obviously don’t eat here on the daily, it’s the perfect place to take out of town guests or treat yourself to the fine dining experience without the frill.